Dover, New Hampshire: Mill era

 Located at the head of navigation, Cochecho Falls brought the Industrial Revolution to 19th-century Dover in a big way.
 But cotton textile manufacturing actually began about two miles upstream with the Dover Cotton Factory, which was incorporated in 1812, its mill built in 1815.
-The business would move to Cochecho Falls when it acquired water privileges occupied since the 17th-century by sawmills and gristmills.
-In 1823 it was renamed the Dover Manufacturing Company, but was not successful.
-So in 1827 the Cocheco Manufacturing Company was founded (the misspelling a clerical error at incorporation).
+The business would move to Cochecho Falls when it acquired water privileges occupied since the 17th century by sawmills and gristmills.
+In 1823, it was renamed the Dover Manufacturing Company, but was not successful.
+So in 1827 the Cocheco Manufacturing Company was founded (the misspelling a clerical error at incorporation), and the next year, the mill was the site of the first women's strike in the United States.
+"The Strike of the Mill Girls" took place on December 30, 1828, when about half of the 800 women employed at the mill walked out over lower wages and longer hours that the new owners had implemented.
 Expansive brick mills were constructed downtown, linked to receive cotton bales and ship finished cloth when the railroad arrived in 1842.
-Incorporated as a city in 1855, Dover for a time became a leading national producer of textiles, the mill complex dominating the riverfront and employing 2000 workers.
+Incorporated as a city in 1855, Dover for a time became a leading national producer of textiles, the mill complex dominating the riverfront and employing 2,000 workers.

 The mills were purchased in 1909 by the Pacific Mills of Lawrence, Massachusetts, which closed the printery in 1913 but continued spinning and weaving.
-The printery buildings were demolished in 1913, their site is now Henry Law Park.
+The printery buildings were demolished in 1913; their site is now Henry Law Park.

+In 1922, it was affected by the 1922 New England Textile Strike, shutting down the mills in the city over an attempted wage cut and hours increase.

 During the Great Depression, however, textile mills no longer dependent on New England water power began moving to southern states in search of cheaper operating conditions, or simply went out of business.
 Dover's millyard shut in 1937, then was bought at auction in 1941 by the city itself for $54,000.
 There were no other bids.
 Now called the Cocheco Falls Millworks, its tenants include technology and government services companies, plus a restaurant, brewery and bar.